 Accessibility: The ROG XG Station 2 is one of the easiest eGPUs to open.
 Slide the long button on the top right toward the back of the box, and both sides fall away, opening like some techno-fauna.
 From there, you just pop the card in, close the box and you're ready to rock.

 Compatibility: The Lenovo ThinkPad T470 recognized the Asus immediately.
 It was also one of the only systems to work with the Razer Blade Stealth, and was able to charge both systems.

 Value: At $549.99, the Asus ROG XG Station 2 is one of the most expensive eGPUs, second to the $589.99 Aorus GTX 1070 Gaming Box.
 However, the Aorus comes with a built-in GTX 1070 GPU; supplying the same card for the ROG XG Station 2 cost us $419.99, which brings the total price of the Asus to $969.98.

-When you first see the Gaming Box's $589.99 price, it looks like it's the most expensive eGPU in the line-up.
-However, since it comes pre-installed with a GPU, you don't have to worry about shelling out even more money for a graphics card.
+The Gaming Box's comes pre-installed with a GPU, you don't have to worry about shelling out even more money for a graphics card.
 That makes it the cheapest option in the long run.
 But since you lose the ability to swap out GPUs, you might find yourself purchasing another Gaming Box in a few years when the GTX 1070 can't cut the mustard.